studiointeract/accounts-ui/README.md

   Set the path to where you would like the user to be redirected after a successful login or sign out.

 * **onSubmitHook**&nbsp;&nbsp;&nbsp; function(error, state)&nbsp;&nbsp;&nbsp; **client**
   Called when the LoginForm is being submitted: allows for custom actions to be taken on form submission. error contains possible errors occurred during the submission process, state specifies the LoginForm internal state from which the submission was triggered.
 A nice use case might be closing the modal or side-menu or dropdown showing LoginForm.
+You can get all the possible states by import `STATES` from this package.

 * **onPreSignUpHook**&nbsp;&nbsp;&nbsp; function(options)&nbsp;&nbsp;&nbsp; **client**
   Called just before submitting the LoginForm for sign-up: allows for custom actions on the data being submitted.
 A nice use could be extending the user profile object accessing options.profile. to be taken on form submission.
 The plain text password is also provided for any reasonable use.
 If you return a promise, the submission will wait until you resolve it.